 Store in a spice jar and label.

-That is how you make DIY curry powder!
+That is how you make it!

 - Adjust the pepper to how spicy you like.